THE CHALLENGE OF MEDITATION

-Don’t hold on to anything automatically.
+Don’t hold on to anything out of habit.

 * Open the hand of thought when you meditate.

-* Let every thought, every experience come fresh as you walk, as you go about your day.
+* Let every thought, every experience come fresh as you walk, and as you go about your day.

 5. ADJUST YOUR SAILS, DO NOT TRY TO CONTROL THE WIND